barrettotte/vscode-ibmi-languages/README.md

-# VSCode-IBMi
+# vscode-ibmi-languages

-Syntax highlighting for IBMi languages such as RPG, CL, DDS, and MI.
+Somewhat decent syntax highlighting for IBMi languages such as RPG, CL, DDS, and MI.

 Inspired by the first RPG extension https://github.com/NielsLiisberg/RPG-for-VSCode